-The Interpretive Material further states that under the NASDAQ Business Relationship Provision, a director who is, or who has a Family Member who is, an executive officer of a charitable organization may not be considered independent if the company makes payment to the charity in excess of the greater of the greater of 5% of the charity's revenues or \$200,000.
-The Interpretive Material also discusses the treatment of payments from the issuer to a law firm in determining whether a director who is a lawyer may be considered independent.
-The Interpretive Material notes that any partner in a law firm that receives payments from the issuer is ineligible to serve on that issuer's audit committee.
+The NASDAQ Interpretive Material further states that under the NASDAQ Business Relationship Provision, a director who is, or who has a family member who is, an executive officer of a charitable organization may not be considered independent if the company makes payment to the charity in excess of the greater of the greater of 5% of the charity's revenues or \$200,000.
+The NASDAQ Interpretive Material also discusses the treatment of payments from the issuer to a law firm in determining whether a director who is a lawyer may be considered independent.
+The NASDAQ Interpretive Material notes that any partner in a law firm that receives payments from the issuer is ineligible to serve on that issuer's audit committee.

-Fifth, a director of the NASDAQ listed company who is, or has a Family Member who is, employed as an executive officer of another entity at any time during the past three years where any of the executive officers of the NASDAQ listed company serves on the compensation committee of such other entity, is not independent ("NASDAQ Interlocking Directorate Provision").
+Fifth, a director who is, or has a family member who is, employed as an executive officer of another entity where at any time during the past three years any of the executive officers of the NASDAQ listed company serves on the compensation committee of such other entity ("NASDAQ Interlocking Directorate Provision").

-Sixth, a director who is, or has a Family Member who is, a current partner of the company's outside auditor, or was a partner or employee of the company's outside auditor, and worked on the company's audit, at any time, during the past three years, is not independent ("NASDAQ Auditor Relationship Provision").
+Sixth, a director who is, or has a family member who is, a current partner of the company's outside auditor, or was a partner or employee of the company's outside auditor, and worked on the company's audit, at any time, during the past three years ("NASDAQ Auditor Relationship Provision").

-Seventh, in the case of an investment company, a director is not independent if the director is an "interested person" of the company as defined in section 2(a)(19) of the Investment Company Act, other than in his or her capacity as a member of the board of directors or any board committee.
-This provision replaces the tests for independence specified in the old rule.
+Seventh, in the case of an investment company, a director who is an "interested person" of the company as defined in section 2(a)(19) of the Investment Company Act, other than in his or her capacity as a member of the board of directors or any board committee.

 With respect to the look-back periods referenced in the NASDAQ Employee Provision, the NASDAQ Family of Executive Officer Provision, the NASDAQ Interlocking Directorate Provision, and the NASDAQ Auditor Relationship Provision, "any time" during any of the past three years should be considered.
-The Interpretive Material states that these three year look-back periods commence on the date the relationship ceases.
-As an example, the Interpretive Material states that a director employed by the company would not be independent until three years after such employment terminates.
-NASDAQ also proposes to add Interpretive Material stating that the reference to a "parent or subsidiary" in the definition of independence is intended to cover entities the issuer controls and consolidates with the issuer's financial statements as filed with the Commission (but not if the issuer reflects such entity solely as an investment in its financial statements).
-The Interpretive Material also states that the reference to "executive officer" has the same meaning as the definition in Rule 16a-1(f) under the Exchange Act.
+The NASDAQ Interpretive Material states that these three year look-back periods commence on the date the relationship ceases.
+As an example, the NASDAQ Interpretive Material states that a director employed by the NASDAQ listed company would not be independent until three years after such employment terminates.
+The NASDAQ Interpretive Material states that the reference to a "parent or subsidiary" in the definition of independence is intended to cover entities the issuer controls and consolidates with the issuer's financial statements as filed with the SEC (but not if the issuer reflects such entity solely as an investment in its financial statements).
+The NASDAQ Interpretive Material also states that the reference to "executive officer" has the same meaning as the definition in Rule 16a-1(f) under the 1934 Act.